 The Columbia Valley Landfill remains open during the COVID-19 pandemic.
 Including recycling programs, yard and garden waste, metal bins, etc. The blue textile bins and Reuse Centre will be closed until further notice.
 While visiting this facility, please make sure to maintain appropriate physical distance (2m/6 ft).
 During this time this facility may be busier than usual.
 Please be patient, and keep your trips limited to only what is necessary.

 The Columbia Valley Landfill is located at 1875 Windermere Loop Road, 2.5 km East on Windermere Loop Road from Highway 93.

 9:00 am - 6:00 pm seven days a week

 (closed Family Day, Thanksgiving Day, Remembrance Day, Christmas Day and New Year's Day)

-This Recycle BC Depot is for residential recycling and collects a much wider array of recyclables than the regional yellow bin program.
+This Recycle BC Depot is for residential recycling, is open to everyone in the Columbia Valley (and beyond) and collects a much wider array of recyclables than the regional yellow bin program.
 CLICK HERE to view the brochure with the list of recyclables accepted at the new Depot.
 The recycling area has signage indicating what goes where (see the brochure for the product categories).
 To help make your visit to the recycling area seamless, setting up a “pre-sort” system at home can save you some time: